Crystal Kay

-Crystal Kay Williams (クリスタル・ケイ・ウィリアムズ, Kurisutaru Kei Wiriamuzu) is a Japanese singer, songwriter, actress and radio host.
+Crystal Kay Williams (クリスタル・ケイ・ウィリアムズ, Kurisutaru Kei Wiriamuzu) is a Japanese-born singer, songwriter, actress and radio host.

 After releasing her first single, "Eternal Memories" (1999), Crystal Kay gained fame for her third studio album, Almost Seventeen (2002), which debuted at number 2 on the Japanese Oricon charts.
 Almost Seventeen eventually sold over 400,000 copies and was certified platinum by the Recording Industry Association of Japan.
 Crystal Kay, formerly signed to Epic Records, a sub-label of Sony Music Japan for 12 years, suddenly transferred to Delicious Deli Records, a sub-label of Universal Music Japan in 2011.

 As of April 2021, she has released thirteen albums.
 Her seventh studio album, All Yours (2007) became Crystal Kay's only number-one release in her career when it debuted on top of the Oricon chart in June 2007.
-Crystal Kay has sold over two million records in Japan as of 2009.
 Throughout her career, Crystal Kay has collaborated with M-Flo and BoA, Chemistry as well as other well-known recording artists.
+With over 5 million records sold to date, Crystal Kay is one of the best-selling musicians in Japan.

-Early life and beginnings
+Early life and education

-Crystal Kay was born and raised in Yokohama in Kanagawa Prefecture to a Korean-Japanese mother and an African-American father.
+Crystal Kay was born and raised in Yokohama in Kanagawa Prefecture to a Japanese mother of Korean descent and an African-American father.
 Her father was a bassist from New Jersey and a sailor in the United States Navy stationed in Yokosuka, Japan.
 Her mother was a 23-year-old professional singer with one album while her father played music as a hobby.
 As a child, Crystal Kay met artists such as Diana Ross and Bobby Brown through her parents taking her to shows.

-Crystal Kay previously attended Kinnick High School and Sophia University.
-She also studied the Korean language in Seoul, learning how to read and write hangul.
+Crystal Kay attended Nile C. Kinnick High School at the Yokosuka military base, and Sophia University.

-Although she is of Korean heritage, Crystal does not speak Korean and considers herself to be Japanese.
+She briefly studied the Korean language in Seoul, learning how to read and write hangul, but does not speak Korean fluently and considers herself to be Japanese.
 Crystal Kay is fluent in English and Japanese, the latter influencing and making a regular appearance in her songs.
 She has also studied French.
-Crystal Kay has cited Janet Jackson, Aaliyah and Michael Jackson as her biggest influences.
+Crystal Kay has cited Janet Jackson, Brandy, Aaliyah and Michael Jackson as her biggest influences.
 In Japan she cites the acts of producer Tetsuya Komuro as her J-pop influences, particularly Speed and Namie Amuro.